She was my pride and joy.

 Was it tempting?
 Absolutely.

-I thought long and hard about and for a split second almost gave into my previous foreign car cravings.
-Thankfully, I gave myself a well deserved “biff-slap” to the forehead and smacked myself back to reality.
+I thought long and hard about it and for a split second almost gave into my previous foreign car cravings.
+Thankfully, I gave myself a well-deserved “biff-slap” to the forehead and smacked myself back to reality.

-Taking that class revealed to me the flaws in my logic on buying brand new cars and prevented me from wasting money on a BMW that I really couldn't afford.
+Taking that class revealed to me the flaws in my logic of buying brand-new cars and prevented me from wasting money on a BMW that I really couldn’t afford.

-I figure that conservatively, I was able to invest at least $400 per month (sometimes more) I would not have been able to if I would have had a car payment.
+I figure that conservatively, I was able to invest at least $400 per month (sometimes more) I would not have been able to if I had had a car payment.

 What Does $400 a Month Really Mean?

 Quite simply: A LOT.

-This is where it gets fun and you can see some really eye popping numbers.
-Using the Monthly Compound Interest Calculator you you see below I entered in investing $40 per month and averaging 10% a year (optimistic I know but I’m the forever optimist when it comes to the stock market) until my retirement age of 65.
+This is where it gets fun and you can see some really eye-popping numbers.
+Using the Monthly Compound Interest Calculator you see below I entered in investing $40 per month and averaging 10% a year (optimistic I know but I’m the forever optimist when it comes to the stock market) until my retirement age of 65.

 The calculator reveals I will have $2,883,185. (seen below) For those who think 10% is outrageous, an 8% return would yield $1,527,399.10.
 Still not too shabby, eh?

 Now, let’s say instead of driving my Chevy Lumina I opted to go and splurge on a new car.
-This would delay me investing until age 27 thus far decreasing the total to $2,081,337.26; a difference of over $800,00o.
+This would delay my investing until age 27 thus far decreasing the total to $2,081,337.26; a difference of over $800,00o.

 In case you missed it: that’s over $800,000 more in your pocket for just 3 years of early savings!